Leon0315/Distributed_system_project/README.md

 A viewservice is responsible for monitoring the primary/backup and all other idle servers.
 It will establish a primary and backup server by responding to ping requests.

-Test file can be run as go test.
+Test file can be run as ~go test~.